Gian Marco: International success

 Inspired by his own dreams and a blind faith in his talent, Gian Marco decided to travel to the United States, convinced that he needed to introduce his artistic talent to the international market.
 He got the attention of Emilio Estefan who hired him as a composer and performer.
 He worked with Estefan on a couple tracks for Mandy Moore's self-titled album.
 This did not stop him from working on his own material, and he published A Tiempo (On Time) (2002) under the label Crescent Moon/Sony; this album was heard on the most significant radio stations in the world, and sold more than 50,000 copies in Spain.
 The album earned him with three Latin Grammy nominations and confirmed him as the most significant Peruvian sing-songwriter of recent times.

 In that same year, Gian Marco recorded the theme song for the Americas Cup (Soccer) that would be played in Perú in 2004.
 The song entitled "Más allá de los sueños" ("Beyond Dreams"), became a resounding success.
-In 2003, he received the "Artista Revelación Latino" (Emmerging Latin Artist) prize in the Musical Arts Awards of the Sociedad General de Autores y Editores de España (SGAE) (Spanish General Society of Authors and Editors).
+In 2003, he received the "Artista Revelación Latino" (Emerging Latin Artist) prize in the Musical Arts Awards of the Sociedad General de Autores y Editores de España (SGAE) (Spanish General Society of Authors and Editors).

 Later came the album Resucitar (Resurrection) (2004), a much more organic album that, as he says "doesn't sing as much about lost love as the previous one, it's a more positive album".
 This disc had unbelievable success, which brought him a Latin Grammy in 2005.
 Several singles were released from this album: "Resucitar" ("Resurrection"), "Sin querer" ("By Accident"), "Gota de lluvia" ("A Drop of Rain"), "Después de mi" ("After Me"), "Lejos de ti", ("Far from You"), and "Soy" ("I Am").